Risk & Modeling

 PercentileMeaningUse

-25th75% of scenarios did betterPessimistic but plausible
+25th75% of scenarios did betterPessimistic scenario

 50th (median)Half did better, half worseTypical outcome